-Models pose for artists, photographers, and other clients to help advertise a variety of products, including clothing, cosmetics, food, and appliances.
-Models also work as fit or fitting models, enabling the manufacturer or fashion designer to achieve the best fit for new styles.
+Models pose for artists, photographers, or customers to help advertise a variety of products, including clothing, cosmetics, food, and appliances.
+Models also work as a fit or fitting model, enabling the manufacturer or fashion designer to achieve the best fit for new styles.

 Real estate brokers and sales agents help clients buy, sell, and rent properties.
 Although brokers and agents do similar work, brokers are licensed to manage their own real estate businesses.
 Sales agents must work with a real estate broker.